koserLeos/bind9/doc/notes/notes-current.rst

   ISC would like to thank to Jinmei Tatuya from Infoblox for bringing this issue to our attention.

+- The TTL-based cleaning of the cached DNS records was ineffective cleaning less records from the cache than adding over the time.
+  This could result in a significant backlog of DNS records to be cleaned which could result in memory growth and ultimately triggering overmem LRU-based cleaning that's more aggressive, but also slower.
+  :gl:`#4591`

 Known Issues
 ~~~~~~~~~~~~